google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 • A pair of scissors

-• A Stamp-A-Ma-Jig or Stamparatus (stamp positioner) can help
+• A Stamp-A-Ma-Jig or Stamparatus (stamp positioner) of any kind can help

 Step-By-Step!